HRJ Editorial Submission Guidelines

 We take great pride in originality and do not reprint previously published articles, including blog posts.
 Once your article is published in print, it will also become available on our website.
 HRJ authors and photographers are not paid.

-The deadline for submission for our Spring 2016 issue is February 1st, 2016.
+The deadline for submission for our Fall 2016 issue is August 1st, 2016.
 Authors will receive a response from our editing team within one month of the deadline.

 - Rabbit medicine (subject to veterinary review)